 I dried my tears, and armed my fears

 The angel, however, is not fooled, and understands that he is being used for something beyond his true purpose—so he leaves.
-This marks the final transition of the dreamer into “growing up;” the morning rose, a new day, and the dreamer is alone now.
-There is no longer any need to cry over falsehoods, but there are still reasons to cry, still fears out there in the world—so without an angel nearby, the dreamer arms their fears, and is armed as well.
+This marks the final transition of the dreamer into “growing up;” the morning rose, a new day and the dreamer is alone now.
+There is no longer any need to cry over falsehoods, but there are still reasons to cry, still fears out there in the world—so without an angel nearby, the dreamer arms her fears, and is armed as well.

 I was armed, he came in vain;

 For the time of youth was fled,

 The angel, to his credit, returns to the dreamer, but it’s too late—she is grown up, chosen her approach to life, and it is too late to change.
 The “maiden Queen” has become an independent ruler and is armed against its childhood friend.
 The fact that the dreamer is entering old enough age to be finding grey hairs suggests that a lot of time has passed, despite the use of the word “soon”—this is, after all, a dream, where time is relative.

 William Blake published ‘The Angel’ in the second part of his two-part volume, “Songs of Innocence and Experience”, which were published by Blake himself in 1789 (Songs of Innocence) and 1794 (Songs of Experience).
 They were later republished as a single volume—”Songs of Innocence and Experience Showing the Two Contrary States of the Human Soul”, a concept which is strongly embodied in ‘The Angel’.
 Within these volumes, Blake wrote much about the disillusionment of childhood, the loss of innocence, and the corruption of the human condition.